Professional Development Program

 In the event of an election, the PDP will be suspended.
 Where possible, the remaining courses will be rescheduled as soon as practicable after the election, but some courses maybe cancelled.

-For assistance with any issues regarding services provided by the contracted computer training supplier, please contact the 2020 Service Desk.
+For assistance with services provided by the contracted computer training supplier, please contact the DPS 2020 Service Desk.

 Ad hoc Training

 If employees wish to attend an ad hoc professional development event, approval to attend must be sought in advance by submitting Form 113: Application to Attend Ad Hoc Training to the relevant Advice and Support Director and must have the support of the employing Senator or Member.
-Employees are encouraged to seek approval prior to the training as no reimbursement of costs will be made without the support of the employing Senator or Member and the approval of the relevant Entitlements Manager.
+Employees are encouraged to seek approval prior to the training as no reimbursement of costs will be made without the support of the employing Senator or Member and the approval of the relevant Advice and Support Director.

 Studies assistance is available for approved study at educational institutions in courses considered relevant to the employee’s employment.
 Approval for studies assistance can be sought by submitting Form 17: Application for Studies Assistance and Study Leave, signed by both the employee and the employing Senator or Member.